 All others can be given by anyone capable of doing so.
 After the one-year booster, local law will decide how often the rabies vaccine must be given.
 Most jurisdictions allow for rabies shots to be given every three years, but some require one or two year boosters.

-Non-core vaccines include those given for a kennel cough (parainfluenza and Bordatella), Lyme disease, coronavirus, and Leptospirosis.
-Non-core vaccines are those that are only given if your lifestyle or location warrents it.
+Non-core vaccines include those given for a kennel cough (parainfluenza and Bordetella), Lyme disease, coronavirus, and Leptospirosis.
+Non-core vaccines are those that are only given if your lifestyle or location warrants it.